dantonik/knowledge-hub/docs/Data/data-roles/business-intelligence/overview.md

 BI is the act of transforming raw/ operational data into useful information for business analysis.

+The term business intelligence came around the 1950s, and it grew out of technology called decision support.

 - Planning
 - Data Gathering
 - Data Analysis
 - Business Action

 Requirement analysis and requirement documentation.
+Prepare business proposals.

 ## Soft skills
 - Communication skills